folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

   }
 }
 ```

+<YOUR_SERVER_NAME> should be the real name of your server in your network. <YOUR_SERVER_NAME> should consist of host name plus domain name, e.g. myserv.mydomain.edu.

 If you want your FOLIO installation to be accessed from outside of your network, it is highly recommended to use https instead of http.
 In this case, your nginx.conf might look like this: